-The Board of Regents is extending the 30-day international travel ban by 7 days each Monday until conditions improve.
+Yes, ALL university-sponsored international travel remains suspended for students, faculty, and staff.
+The Board of Regents will be extending the 30-day travel ban that began on March 5 by 7 days each Monday, effective March 9, until conditions improve.

-Travel within Iowa can continue.
-That said, the university strongly recommends decisions are made to reduce in-state travel, consistent with our goal of taking reasonable actions to reduce transmission risk.
-Some factors to consider when evaluating in-state travel include: whether the activity is necessary to enable a student to remain on-track for degree completion; whether the activity could be postponed, moved online, or done by phone; the number of attendees and whether the attendees can practice social distancing (e.g. sitting at least six feet apart); and whether the activity supports a critical issue or need in an Iowa community.
+The university strongly recommends decisions are made to minimize travel, consistent with our goal of taking reasonable actions to reduce transmission risk.
+Some factors to consider when evaluating travel include: whether the activity is necessary to enable a student to remain on-track for degree completion; whether the activity could be postponed, moved online, or done by phone; the number of attendees and whether the attendees can practice social/physical distancing (e.g. sitting at least six feet apart).

 Cases of COVID-19 have been reported in all states and many countries, and many areas are experiencing community spread of the disease.
 Crowded travel settings, like airports, may increase your risk of exposure to COVID-19, if there are other travelers with COVID-19.
 There are several things you should consider when deciding whether it is safe for you to travel and when returning from travel.

 For international students

 Both online and in-person instruction will be offered for classes this fall.
 U.S. Immigration and Customs Enforcement (ICE) has indicated that F-1 and M-1 visa holders in the United States may not be enrolled entirely in online programs or their visas will be revoked.
 Therefore, International students within the United States are not permitted to take a full course of study through online classes.
 For more information please see President Wintersteen’s July 7th message.